ge0rg/nx-ks-mod/NX-KS_readme.md

 and auto-starts new clips until \"Rec\" is pressed.
 Clips are split in 840sec batches, and will have about a second gap in the continuity.

-Wake me UP
+Wake Lapse

-Puts camera to sleep, and wakes it up in set by you number of minutes.
+Setup a Time-lapse with delayed start.
+Puts camera to sleep for used defined time period, upon wake-up it starts taking images with user specified time-gap between them, for user-specified duration.

 **Thanks to Otto** for the programs that make this possible - keyscan, gui, poker, focus stacking, focus buttons, \... to name a few.\